Stanko/monorail/README.md

 - Supports a bunch of color-related properties
 - Shows easing curves between keyframes
 - Auto-scales each property's values so everything fits in one view
+- Play through the animation at desired speed
 - Drag the timeline to seek through the animation
 - Responsive layout with light/dark mode and handpicked colors